RFM use of Look-Up Tables | ![]() | ![]() |

 To be used, the LUT file has to contain one of the absorbers specified in the *GAS section of the Driver Table, and completely span one or more of the spectral ranges specified in the *SPC section.

-Unless a LUT file can be found for all spectral ranges for each specified absorber, the RFM will also require a HITRAN binary file (*HIT section) or a cross-section file (*XSC), depending on the molecule, even if these files contain no absorption feature for the molecule in the spectral range.
+Unless a LUT file can be found for every spectral ranges for every specified absorber, the RFM will also require a HITRAN binary file (*HIT section) or a cross-section file (*XSC section), depending on the molecule, even if these files contain no absorption feature for the molecule in the spectral range.

 Note the distinction between LUTs, which are assumed to specify absorption only within the spectral range covered by the LUT, and the HITRAN and cross-section files which are assumed to contain all the spectral features of the absorber.
 This allows LUTs to be 'plugged into' any spectral range over-riding HITRAN or cross-section data without ambiguity.